Nothing2Hide/slides/en-conference-ebu-cyber-security.md

 		<h2>Context</h2>
 	</section>
 	<section>
-		<p>Journalists from an independent Syrian media outlet based in Istanbul asked for our help to make their systems secure.
+		<p>Journalists from an independent Syrian media outlet based in Istanbul asked for Nothing2Hide help to make their systems secure.
 They are in a very delicate situation; they work on a daily basis with journalists based inside Syria.</p>
 	</section>
 	<section>
 		<h2>Solution</h2>